Does your cat have gum problems and you're looking for a natural solution?

 Frequently Asked Questions

-What helps against toothache in cats?
+What helps with toothache in cats?

-What helps cats with inflamed gums?
+What helps with inflamed gums in cats?

-Home remedies for sore gums in cats include cottage cheese, which contains antibacterial peptides, as well as chamomile tea, aloe vera and coconut oil, which are known for their anti-inflammatory properties.
+For inflamed gums in cats, home remedies such as cottage cheese, which contains antibacterial peptides, as well as chamomile tea, aloe vera, and coconut oil, known for their anti-inflammatory properties, can be helpful.
 These remedies can be applied directly to the inflamed gums to provide relief.

 What to do if your cat has bad teeth?